-The goal is to hopefully come up with at least 27 different facts using the "Trifecta Strategy."
+The goal is to hopefully produce at least twenty-seven different facts using the "Trifecta Strategy."

 Even if you don't hit that goal, I bet you can come up with new facts and evidence you didn't have before.
 Even one new fact may be the pot of gold!
 If you hit 27 new facts, you can claim "Trifecta!"